- January 24, 1983

 - United States

-Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but his greatest achievement is the most recent title of the Global Rallycross Champion, which he won two years in a row in 2015 and 2016.
+Scott Speed is an American racing driver who competed in the various series across the world, including two seasons in Formula One and six years in NASCAR, but he gained the greatest success in rallycross, taking four consecutive championship titles in North American competitions between 2015 and 2018, three in the Global Rallycross Champion and one in the ARX Americas Rallycross.

 Scott Andrew Speed was born on January 24th, 1983, in Manteca, California.
 Scott's racing career started at the age of 10 in karting.
 From little cars he switched to big cars in 2001, entering US Formula Russell.
 In 2002, with two wins in 13 races, he finished third in the Formula Dodge Championship.